Hypercyclic and mixing composition operators on $H^{p}$: Hypercyclic and mixing composition operators on

 The dynamical properties of $\varphi\in Aut(\mathbb{D})$ imply the dynamical properties of $C_{\varphi}$.

 Finally we prove Theorem 1.1.

 $\mathbf{Proof~of~Theorem~1.1.}$

 (2)$\Rightarrow$(1) Assume that $C_{\varphi}$ is mixing.
 Then $C_{\varphi}$ is topologically transitive.
-Since a continuous linear operator on a separable Banach space is topologically transitive if and only if it is hypercyclic (see \cite[page 10]{Grosse-Erdmann-Peris}), by Proposition 2.8 we have $C_{\varphi}$ is hypercyclic.
+Since the polynomials form a dense set in $H^{p}$, $H^{p}$ is separable.
+Since a continuous linear operator on a separable Banach space is topologically transitive if and only if it is hypercyclic (see \cite[page 10]{Grosse-Erdmann-Peris}), $C_{\varphi}$ is hypercyclic.